sengupta-saikat/saikatsgupta/README.md

 ### Hello, World! 🖖

 - 🔭 I’m currently working on ...
 Myself 🐶
 - 🌱 I’m currently learning ...
-Go 🏌🏽
+Go/Kubernetes 🏌🏽
 - 👯 I’m looking to collaborate on ...
 YouTube 🎥
 - 🤔 I’m looking for help with ... 🤔
 - 💬 Ask me about ...
-Automation 🚖
+DevOps/Automation 🚖
 - 📫 How to reach me: ...
 LinkedIn/Twitter 🐦
 - 😄 Pronouns: ...
 He/Him 🙋🏽‍♂️
 - ⚡ Fun fact: ...
 NPE 🛑